View John Rice's Obituary on TheDay.com and share memories

 |

+Jack was a longtime friend of Bill W, enjoying many years of the fellowship.

+Survivors include his son John Rice of East Lyme; his daughter Mary W. Rice of East Lyme; including many nieces, nephews and extended family.
+He was predeceased by his brother William Rice; and three sisters, Eileen Putney, Patricia Rice and Jean Davidson; and his beloved German Shepherd Sabrina.

 Calling hours are from 6 to 8 p.m.
 Thursday, Feb.
-6, 2020, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand St., Niantic.
+6, 2020, at the Thomas L. Neilan & Sons East Lyme Funeral Home, 48 Grand Street, Niantic.
 The funeral procession will assemble at 11:45 a.m.
-Friday, Feb.
-7, and proceed to a Mass of Christian Burial at 12:30 p.m. to be celebrated in St. Matthias Church with interment to follow in East Lyme Cemetery.
-A full obituary will be published in a later edition of The Day.
+Friday, and proceed to a Mass of Christian Burial to be celebrated in St. Matthias Church at 12:30 p.m., with interment to follow in East Lyme Cemetery.
+Condolences may be shared at www.neilanfuneralhome.com.